logo2

 Chicken Broth

-Olluquito with Charqui is made from traditional Peruvian ingredients like olluco (a type of tuber), native potatoes, and charqui (dried llama or alpaca meat).
-This dish consists of stir-fried strips of olluco and finely chopped charqui.
-It is often served with rice.
+Olluquito with Charqui is a traditional Peruvian dish made with olluco, native potatoes, and charqui, dried llama or alpaca meat.
+This stew consists of ollucos cut into long strips and chopped meat, served with rice.

 Olluquito with Charqui